 Augmented reality in Google and Lens search

 First, Google has started the conference with improvements for Google Search, where you can interact with 3D objects from Search.
-For example, if we look for “white shark“, we see a shark in 3D through the camera, being able to see it from any angle.
-There will also be interactive 3D body parts, as well as the chance to try on clothes.
+For example, if we look for a “white shark“, we see a shark in 3D through the camera, being able to see it from any angle.
+There will also be interactive 3D body parts and the chance to try on clothes.

-Google Lens will include new features, such as understanding the text of a photo in real time, translate it, or show us photos related to it.
+Google Lens will include new features, such as understanding the text of a photo in real-time, translating it, or showing us photos related to it.
 For example, if we are reading the name of a meal, photos of it will appear.
-You can also transform photos into moving content, or get more information in museums.
-Google Lens will also be available for Google Go, being able to translate content in real time and have it read to us by the mobile phone.
+You can also transform photos into moving content or get more information in museums.
+Google Lens will also be available for Google Go to translate content in real-time and have it read to us by the mobile phone.